-- Scheduled bodies which are local authorities and similar bodies whose staff are automatically entitled to be members of the fund - Admitted bodies which are other organisations that participate in the fund under an admission agreement between the fund and the relevant organisation.
+Scheduled bodies which are local authorities and similar bodies whose staff are automatically entitled to be members of the fund

+Admitted bodies which are other organisations that participate in the fund under an admission agreement

+- between the fund and the relevant organisation.
 Admitted bodies include voluntary, charitable and similar bodies or private contractors undertaking a local authority function following outsourcing to the private sector.

-There are 28 employer organisations within the fund (including Fife Council itself), and over 36,000 individual roles.
+There are 28 employer organisations within the fund (including Fife Council itself), and over 37,000 individual roles.
 An employee may be employed in more than one role with Fife Council.
 The numbers detailed in the table below represent those roles and not individual members

-Fife Pension Fund 31 March 2018 31 March 2017
+Fife Council Pension Fund 31 March 2019 31 March 2018

-Number of employers 28 30
+Number of employers 28 28

-Number of employee roles
+Number of employee in scheme

-Fife Council 14,367 14,127
+Fife Council 14,419 14,367

-Other employers 2,253 2,191
+Other employers 2,251 2,253

-Total 16,620 16,318
+Total 16,670 16,620

-Number of pensioners roles
+Number of pensioners

-Fife Council 11,564 11,162
+Fife Council 12,097 11,564

-Other employers 958 832
+Other employers 1,054 958

-Total 12,522 11,994
+Total 13,151 12,522

-Deferred Roles 6,894 5,663
+Deferred Members 7,293 6,894

-Total number of roles 36,036 33,975
+Total number of members 37,114 36,036